 Ravi Abbott and Noel Murphy – Artistic and Techinical Assistants

 With support from Prof Steve Benford, Dominic Price, Jesse Blum, Tony Glover, Lei Ye, Holger Schnadelbach, Paul Tennant, the Performing Data technical team at Mixed Reality Lab/Horizon, Viktor Huddleston and Estates (University of Nottingham) and Prof Rob Wilby (University of Loughborough).

 The Prediction Machine weather station is powered by http://www.weather.dragontail.co.uk with thanks for all the support.

-The Prediction Machine funded by Radar Loughborough University Arts with support from the Geography Department at Loughorough University and the Arts Council of England.
-The artwork takes place alongside a wider research project exploring the impact of artists’ engagement with scientific data at Horizon Hub and Mixed Reality Lab, University of Nottingham.
-Funded by the Arts Council of England, EPSRC Impact Acceleration Account and Horizon Digital Economy Research, RCUK.
+The Prediction Machine was originally commissioned by Radar Loughborough University Arts, with support from the Geography Department at Loughorough University and funded by the Arts Council of England, EPSRC Impact Acceleration Account and Horizon Digital Economy Research, RCUK.

 The artwork takes place alongside wider research exploring the impact of artists’ engagement with scientific data and the human data experience at Horizon and Mixed Reality Lab, University of Nottingham.